 The thirteen years of Shivraj Singh’s rule has put Madhya Pradesh on the developmental map of the country.
-The period saw many reforms, some had the positive impact while some had negative.
-Here are some of the highs and lows of Madhya Pradesh’s CM:
+The period saw many reforms; some had a positive impact, while some had negative.

 Improved and Uninterrupted Power Supply